guoyu07/flaplid/README.md

 set to two whitespaces.
 This can be annoying to debug but leads to vastly improved readability compared to JSON, XML or flat configuration files.

-The following parameters are mandatory and Flaplid will exit with an error if they are absent:
+The following parameters are available:

+* `sensor_id` (required): The name of this flaplid instance.
+Useful when running multiple sensors.
+Example: `flaplid-checks-1`
-* `attic_folder`: Relative path to a local folder that will be used to store artifacts of failed checks.
+* `attic_folder` (required): Relative path to a local folder that will be used to store artifacts of failed checks.
 For example, if a file download check raises an issue, the downloaded file will be stored in the `attic_folder` to allow later analysis and forensics.
 (See _Attic_ below)
+* `graylog_address` (optional): Address (format: `host:port`) of a Graylog GELF TCP input for transmission of results and status information after each Flaplid run.
+(See _Graylog integration_ below)
-* `checks`: An array of check configurations
+* `checks` (required): An array of check configurations

 An example configuration can be found [here](https://github.com/lennartkoopmann/flaplid/blob/master/config.yml.example).